Anananas42/random-life/README.md

 4) Average income (PPP Adjusted) ❌
 5) Religion ❌

-\* It is assumed that variables 2-5 are independent, which is unrealistic, but the project still achieves the goal of interactively exploring data about different countries.
+\* It is assumed that variables 2-5 are independent, which is unrealistic, but good enough for our purpose.